 6. Risk mitigation and measurement tools multiply

-Tools for actively measuring and mitigating risks are getting better, said Keri Calagna, a principal at Deloitte who leads the professional services firm's strategic risk advisory practice in the U.S. Among the improvements are internal and external risk-sensing tools that help generate the risk intelligence needed to detect trending and emerging risks.
+Tools for actively measuring and mitigating risks are getting better, said Keri Calagna, a principal at Deloitte who is the professional services firm's advisory leader on strategic risk and resilience in the U.S. Among the improvements are internal and external risk-sensing tools that help generate the risk intelligence needed to detect trending and emerging risks.

 In addition, Calagna reported that enterprises are turning to more integrated tools that do the following: